Skip to main content

 await alice.createDelegation({

-delegateDID: bob.pkhDid,
+delegateDID: bob.did,

 });

 Child not_before must be greater than or equal to parent not_before.A delegation cannot become valid before the parent capability is valid.
+This prevents backdating attacks where a sub-delegation could be used before the original grant was intended to be active.

 Child actions must be a subset of parent actions.You cannot delegate capabilities you do not have.